tammymakesthings/tammymakesthings.github.io/projects/a_map_of_sounds/index.md

 ---
-layout: page
+layout: project
-title: "Projects - A Map of Sound"
+title: "Projects - A Map of Sounds"
 permalink: /projects/a_map_of_sounds/
-project_status: inprogress
+project_status: In Progress
 ---

 _Can we use an inexpensive Chinese oscilloscope to make a "map of sounds"?
 Let's try!_